It Takes a Village

 We love children and we believe in the importance of their education.
 Everything we do at The Earth School is with that in mind, from our curriculum and carefully designed campus and materials, to the people we have with your children every day.
 Come meet our team, comprised of education professionals from around the world who all have two things in common - a love of learning, and an understanding of the importance of instilling that in our students.

-Edna de Bonilla
+Ms. Edna de Bonilla

-President, Head of School, Proud Mother of Two
+President, Founder, and Proud Mother of Two

 She holds a Master's degree in Education from University of Dundee (UK) as well as doctoral level studies in Depth Psychology at Pacifica Graduate Institute (USA) and Mind, Brain and Teaching (Neuro-Education) at Johns Hopkins University (USA).